Today’s post is by Mike Figueroa, Assistant Director of Customer Services at SafeSourcing.

 For America to be competitive in the marketplace, manufacturing jobs will need to either have the same level of automation that modern international factories do, or be able to pay their laborers pennies on the hour as they do in countries with lower wage markets.
 Obviously, more productive capacity per capita is always the better option, but society will have to adjust to a new normal of lacking low-skill labor opportunities.

 Work, career goals, professional community, and monetary incentive to produce goods and services are important reasons to keep the able-bodied working.
 So how do we keep our society doing fulfilling work, at a livable wage without de-incentivizing high level output and innovation?
 There are a few ideas being discussed right now:

 Universal Basic Income: A flat income rate, given to every citizen, regardless of how much or how little they work, or income they have.

 Negative Income Tax: A flat tax rate across all income brackets, but with payments (negative tax) given to those individuals whose income falls below a minimum.

 Working Income Tax Benefit: A tax credit that is given out for to those who work, with the benefit being tied to how much they work, up to a certain threshold.

 These are just a few of the models being discussed right now that have risen to prominence.
 However, the conversation is far from over, and there will be many considerations to explore for a very complex problem.
 One thing is certain: That either technology will stop advancing, or work as we know it will fundamentally change.

-For more information on how SafeSourcing can help with your sourcing needs, or on our Risk Free trial program, please contact a SafeSourcing Customer Service representative.
-We have an entire team ready to assist you today.
+What other potential solutions are there?
+We would love to hear your feedback.
+Please leave a comment or for more information on how SafeSourcing can assist your team with this process or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
+We have an entire customer services team waiting to assist you today.